CDRT/docs/bios/settings/thinkpad/startup.md

 <details><summary>Boot Mode</summary>

-One of 2 possible values:
+One of 2 Possible options:

 1.	**Quick** – the diagnostic splash screen does not display unless you press Esc during boot.
 Default.
 2. Diagnostics – the diagnostic splash screen always displays during boot.